geudde/attic-chest/pages/13.reference/01.porden/docs.md

 More keenly strain'd to catch the latest light,
 And when it fled, with grief and fear opprest,
 She droop'd, and hope forsook her aching breast.
-" Alas !" she thought, " in that bright point, the skies " And cheerful day for ever fled mine eyes;
+" Alas!" she thought, " in that bright point, the skies " And cheerful day for ever fled mine eyes;
 " I go a living victim to the tomb, 90